EffectOrientedProgramming/book/Chapters/11_Testing_Effects.md

 ## `assertTrue`

-Side note: In this example we utilize ZIO Test's `assertTrue` which provides a non-DSL approach to writing assertions while preserving the negative condition error messages.
+In this example we utilize ZIO Test's `assertTrue` which provides a non-DSL approach to writing assertions while preserving the negative condition error messages.
 Typically using `assertTrue` doesn't give helpful errors, ie `true != false`, but ZIO Test provides helpful details for why the assertion was false.

 > Todo: Can we display with mdoc the nice assertTrue fail message?
 > Todo: More compelling assertTrue failure